 At least not properly anyway.
 Don’t get me wrong, I can utter a few phrases of a fair few languages, my German is passable – for a five year old at least – and after having a lifetime of martial arts teachers yelling at me in Japanese I can wrap my tongue around a few words in the land of the rising sun’s tongue too.
 Just about.

 But I just can never get past that basic level.
-Languages are really bloody difficult!
+Languages are really bloody difficult and learning how to speak a new language is one of the hardest things to do!
+At least for me.

 I know it’s generally a failing of the English education system that it’s always a surprise that pupils come out speaking basic English never mind another foreign language too, but sometimes it feels like someone is making languages hard to learn out of sheer spite.